 Not all “A” players are motivated by money.

 4) Experience: Probably the most mistakenly used data point for determining an “A” player is experience.
 I’ve heard it a million times–“he worked at XYZ for 10 years and was their top rep, he’s awesome,” or “She has 15 years experience in the industry, and has been a top rep for all 15.
 She rocks!”
 And then watched them all fall flat on their face.
 Experience should be contextual data to validate or invalidate your assumptions.
 That’s it.
 For every time I’ve seen the person with the pedigree fail, I’ve seen someone without the experience blow it up.

 Not all “A” players have tremendous experience.

-My problem with the traits above is they all correlate to “A” players, but they aren’t the cause.
+Hiring people with the traits above is they all correlate to “A” players, but they aren’t the cause.
 They aren’t the reason someone is an “A” player.
 Too often we rely on correlations, not causes.
 Doing so can create tremendous damage.

 To know what signals to look for when interviewing “A” players, you have to know what causes “A” players to be successful.
 Enthusiasm, motivated by money, sense of urgency and experience DON’T cause more product to be sold.